-Accounts receivable consist primarily of bond issuance, application and administrative fees.
+Accounts receivable consist primarily of initial and annual administration fees receivable from conduit bond financing borrowers.

 E. REVENUES

 Fees are for the staff work related to bond and equipment financing and post-issuance activities and for the review of bond transactions.